uobdv/Design-Verification/index.md

 ### Lectures

-The slides provided in the table below may be updated with revised versions that have been used for the recordings if necessary.
-Please note that the recordings may not cover all slides; some may be left for discussion during an online sessions, and some may provide further in-depth detail for self study.
+The slides provided in the table below may be updated with revised versions as necessary.
+Please note that the lectures and recordings may not cover all slides; some of the slides not covered may provide further information for exercises and self study.

 | #   | Week | Topic                                                             | Slides                                                                        | Supplementary material                                                                                                                                                                                                                                                   |
 |-----|--------------------------------------------------------------------------|-------------------------------------------------------------------------------|-------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|